 We have discussed all these language analysis techniques in our another blog post.

 In conclusion, we have discussed in detail about the language techniques a student must know.
 These language techniques will help you to understand the functions and usage of the language techniques.
 These are helpful in your writing techniques.
-If you implement these techniques in your writing, then you will get the best result.
+If you implement these techniques in the assignment writing, then you will get the best result.